 Practice portion control to avoid overeating by checking the serving size on food labels.
 You may find it helpful to eat several smaller meals throughout the day instead of eating three large meals.

-The American Institute for Cancer Research (AICR) recommends that two thirds of the food on your plate should be plant foods such as vegetables, fruits, whole grains or beans.
+The American Institute for Cancer Research recommends that two thirds of the food on your plate should be vegetables, fruits, whole grains or beans.